pflanze/coding/NODE-JS/dig-into-nodeJS/NOTES.md

 In the browser is not a POSEX environment, because I am not dealing with processes, and process IDs, simply need to console.log and it is running in the browser, the browser choose to expose it in a different way, It's just a direct connection over the dev tools.
 And that is a difference based on the hosting environment exposing the I/O.

+### standard in / standard out difference

+If standard out is my output stream, where I am pushing from my program back out to the shell.
+Standard in is the stream of any contents that are currently in the buffer of my shell that are going to go into the next program.
+When I do a pipe command in terminal (cat files/hello.txt), what I am saying is anything that this created as a standard output, it would normally just be dumped to the shell.
+But if I pipe it that is saying turn the output into an input stream.
+Basically I am saying : take that input stream and pipe it directly into this program.

+create a package.json file in my project in project folder terminal : npm init